Professor Francis Su

 Coursework

 Every assignment has an automatic 24 hour extension–you do not need to formally request this extension.
-Since this is a summer course, I cannot accommodate homeworks later than this unless you are excused by the Dean.

 The learning you are doing in this class takes place in a larger framework of school and life.
 Sometimes life takes precedence.
 Similarly, ‘success’ by whatever measure is not the most important thing in this course either.
 Every assessment of your work in this class is a measure of mathematical progress, not a measure of your mathematical promise.
 Joy, wonder, and expanding your mind through struggle—these are more important!